seanpmaxwell/React-Ts-Best-Practices/README.md

 └── main.tsx
 ```

-A few details worth noting:
+Notes:

 - `Account.tsx` composes `UpdatePaymentForm`.
-- `PostForm.tsx` is shared by the New and Edit pages.
+- `PostForm.tsx` is shared by New and Edit.
-- Payment rules and workflows live in `PaymentService`; HTTP requests live in `PaymentApi`.
+- Payment rules live in `PaymentService`; requests in `PaymentApi`.
-- `usePaymentForm` connects the payment workflow to React state and form behavior.
+- `usePaymentForm` connects the payment workflow to React state.
-- UI folders are grouped by purpose rather than vague size labels such as `sm`, `md`, and `lg`.
+- UI folders are grouped by purpose, not size labels like `sm`/`md`/`lg`.
-- Shared navigation paths and API endpoint paths have separate, clearly named homes.
+- Navigation paths and API paths have separate, named homes.

-The examples below use `@src/` as an alias for `src/`.
-Configure that alias in both TypeScript and the relevant build or test tools.

-Application-specific modules such as `AuthService`, `UserApi`, and `Paths` are project code, not React APIs.
+Examples below use `@src/` as an alias for `src/`; configure it in TypeScript and your build/test tools. `AuthService`, `UserApi`, `Paths`, etc. are project code, not React APIs.

 ---